AwesomeCronk/uPyFile/README.md

 * Reading files
 * Pushing files from the PC to the device
+* Pulling files from the device to the PC
 * Listing directory contents

 Please note that if it says something about an index error when you run it, you are probably missing a command line argument.